“It’s Way Better Than Missing Person”: Trying Phlur’s Latest Perfume

 AdvertisementADVERTISEMENT

 Any kind of "skin" can err on the musky side.
-Perceptible musk was R29 Deputy Beauty Director Jacqueline Kilikita's issue with the viral Missing Person fragrance.
-"I know it went TikTok viral and made people cry — in a good way — but its floral notes were far too old fashioned for my liking and lent an air of grandma’s dresser," Kilikita explains.
+Perceptible musk was R29 deputy beauty director Jacqueline Kilikita's issue with the viral Missing Person fragrance.
+"I know it went TikTok viral and made people cry — in a good way — but its floral notes were far too old fashioned for my liking and lent an air of grandma’s dresser," Jacqueline explains.
 Father Figure, on the other hand, "is equal parts spicy, soapy, sweet and fresh, thanks to green fig, creamy sandalwood, suede-like orris root, and comforting vanilla," Kilikita continues.
 "It’s a fragrance that both me and my boyfriend can share and it seems to last much longer than the Phlur fragrances that precede it."

 What impresses me about Father Figure is its complexities.
 On my skin, it's very light, green, and dewy — I pick up on the waterlily and jasmine.
 But a friend, also a huge fan, said Father Figure smelled sweet on her, which maybe is the vanilla coming out.
 I might actually underscore the sweet notes by layering a vanilla scent underneath this one — I really like Vanilla Woods by The 7 Virtues, which is lovely, not saccharine sweet and not too expensive.